ML4SCI/DeepLense/DeepLense_Classification_Transformers_Archil_Srivastava/README.md

 # __DeepLense Classification Using Vision Transformers__

- PyTorch-based library for performing image classification of the simulated strong lensing images to predict substructures of dark matter halos.
-The project involves implementation and benchmarking of various versions of Vision Transformers from [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) and logging metrics like loss and AUROC (class-wise and overall) scores on [Weights and Biases](https://wandb.ai/site).
+ PyTorch-based library for performing image classification of the strong lensing images to predict the type of dark matter substructure.
+The code contains implementation and benchmarking of various versions of Vision Transformers (especially hybrid ones) from [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) and logging metrics like loss and AUROC (class-wise and overall) scores on [Weights and Biases](https://wandb.ai/site).

-This is an ongoing __Google Summer of Code (GSoC) 2022__ project.
+This was a __Google Summer of Code (GSoC) 2022__ project.
 For more info on the project [Click Here](https://summerofcode.withgoogle.com/programs/2022/projects/iFKJMj0t) <br>
 <br>

 # __Datasets__
-The models are tested on mainly 3 datasets consisting of 30,000 images (single channel) per class.
-All the dataset consists of 3 classes namely:
+The models are trained on 3 datasets -- namely Model I, Model II, and Model III -- consisting of ~30,000 train and ~5000 test images in each dataset.
+All images are single channel images with the size being 150x150 for Model I and 64x64 for Model II and Model III both.
+All dataasets consis of 3 classes, namely:
-- No substructure
+- Axion (Vortex substructure)
-- Axion (vortex)
+- CDM (Cold Dark Matter, point mass subhalos)
-- CDM (point mass subhalos)
+- No substructure (this doesn’t occur observationally as there is always a substructure in reality, but we use this simulated class as a baseline)

 ___Note__: Axion files have extra data corresponding to mass of axion used in simulation._